minhh2009/zalino/README.md

-try to run zalo on linux (currently not working)
+try to run zalo on linux (currently cannot call and idk what else)